Pocatello, Idaho: Geography

 According to the United States Census Bureau, the city has a total area of 33.36 sqmi, of which 32.22 sqmi is land and 0.16 sqmi is water.

 A main water feature of Pocatello is the Portneuf River, which runs southeast to northwest on the western side of the city.
 Since 1992, the city and the Portneuf Greenway Foundation have worked to create a system of trails that follow the river and connect to other trails in the greater Portneuf Valley.
 Currently, 15+ miles of trails have been constructed with 27 planned total miles.

 Climate

-According to the Köppen Climate Classification system, Pocatello has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
+According to the Köppen Climate Classification system, Pocatello has a (Cold semi-arid) continental climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded in Pocatello was 104 °F on August 2, 1969, August 8, 1990, July 22, 2000, and July 31, 2020, while the coldest temperature recorded was -33 °F on February 1, 1985.